patrickburke66/DataViz_Final_Project/updates.md

 ## April 20

 Today I changed my shiny apps layout for the primary version I made.
 Now it still ahs the tab panel but also is constantly demonstrating the stats of the characters, no matter what tab you are on.
 I plan to spend this weekend finishing and adding tabs.
 Optimal tracks based on kart, head to head kart comparison, and random kart generator -- based on certain selected parameters.

+## April 25

+## Before class
+My work included attempting to find a data frame which had all of the tracks from Mario Kart 8 and the track type, which I could not find so I began to build an excel file which has all of this data.
+I am almost completed this data set and will have it functional by the end of class today.

+## After Class